-Where To Stay In Marrakech: Best Areas & Beautiful Hotels 2025
+Where To Stay In Marrakech For First Timers: Best Areas & Beautiful Hotels 2026

 Southern & Central Medina: Best For First-Time Visitors

 The Central and Southern medina is easily my favourite area to stay in Marrakech, and I would highly recommend it to first-time visitors.
-This is where all of the iconic attractions, such as the Jemaa el-Fnaa square and the Koutoubia Mosque.
+This neighbourhood is home to many of the iconic attractions, such as the Jemaa el-Fnaa square and the Koutoubia Mosque.

 The Southern and Central medina has easy access to the vibrant souks, where you can find everything you could possibly need and want.
 Plus, the area is buzzing with an incredible energy.